boonepeter/resources/learning-python.md

 - [DataCamp](https://www.datacamp.com/)
   - This is where I started learning Python.
 It's nice b/c you don't have to worry about installing anything, you just execute code in the browser.
 I didn't use it for too long b/c it was a little expensive and slow sometimes
 - [Official Python documentation](https://docs.python.org/)
   - This is a bit dense, but is a good definitive reference.
+The [Tutorial](https://docs.python.org/3/tutorial/) is a good place to start.
 - [StackOverflow](https://stackoverflow.com/)
   - I'm sure you learn about SO if you don't already know about it.
 Everyone uses it.
 If you have a question it's most likely been asked here before.
 - [Automate the boring stuff with Python](https://automatetheboringstuff.com/)